North Korea, master of chaos, stokes new Asian crisis

 Globe editorial: Is China finally losing patience with North Korea?
 Let's hope so

-Donald Trump similarly warned that the North Korean “threat has entered a new phase,” Japanese prime minister Shinzo Abe said, after speaking with the U.S. president by telephone.
+Donald Trump similarly warned that the North Korean “threat has entered a new phase,” Japanese Prime Minister Shinzo Abe said, after speaking with the U.S. President by telephone.

 The latest controversy comes as North Korea demonstrates increasingly sophisticated technical skill in building nuclear weapons and firing missiles.
 Those advances prompted South Korea on Monday night to suddenly allow deployment on its soil of a U.S.-developed system to shoot down missiles.

-All the while, North Korean Supreme Leader Kim Jong-un has exulted in the sight of a simultaneous missile launch this week compared to an “acrobatic flying corps in formation” – and the knowledge that he has once again made his impoverished nation, with an estimated GDP smaller than that of Nova Scotia, into a global priority.
+All the while, North Korean Supreme Leader Kim Jong-un has exulted in the sight of a simultaneous missile launch this week compared to an “acrobatic flying corps in formation” – and the knowledge that he has once again made his impoverished country, with an estimated GDP smaller than that of Nova Scotia, into a global priority.

 “North Korea uses chaos as its dominant strategy,” said Jasper Kim, director of the Center for Conflict Management at Ewha Womans University’s Graduate School of International Studies in Seoul.